2003 Cricket World Cup final: Summary

 After Hayden's departure, Ponting was joined by Martyn, who completed his half-century in 46 balls.
 Ponting scored at a slower rate, reaching his 50 off 74 balls with one four.
 After completing his half century, he accelerated; he hit two sixes off Harbhajan and one off Ashish Nehra.
 The pair added 100 runs off 109 balls for the third wicket.
 Ponting reached his century quickly—his second fifty came off 29 balls.
 At the end of the innings, Australia had scored 359 runs for two wickets; Ponting had scored 140 not out (off 121 balls; four fours and eight sixes) and Martyn hit 88 not out (off 84 balls; seven fours and one six) respectively.
 As of the 2019 competition, Ponting's innings remains the highest individual score by a captain in a World Cup final, and Australia's total remains the highest by a team in a World Cup final.
 The 234-run stand between Ponting and Marytn was a record partnership for Australia in ODIs at that point in time.
 The Indian bowlers conceded 37 extras.
 Srinath conceded 87 runs without taking a wicket—the most expensive figures in his career—in what was his last international game.

 India came out to bat with Tendulkar and Sehwag.
 McGrath opened the bowling for Australia.
 Tendulkar hit a boundary off the fourth ball of the over but was dismissed off the next delivery.
 Ganguly joined Sehwag and the pair scored at a run-a-ball before the former was dismissed by Lee in the tenth over.
-Kaif, the next man, was dismissed in the same over with the score 59 runs for 3 wickets.
+Kaif, the next man, was dismissed in the next over with the score 59 runs for 3 wickets.
 Dravid and Sehwag scored steadily from then on until the seventeenth over, when rain interrupted play with the score at 103 runs.
-After play resumed, Ponting brought in Australia's spinners, Brad Hogg and Darren Lehmann.
+Just before the interruption, Ponting brought in Australia's spinners, Brad Hogg and Darren Lehmann to speed up the over rate.
 Sehwag was more aggressive against both, hitting Lehmann for three consecutive fours and Hogg for a four and six; Dravid played a secondary role to Sehwag, pushing often for singles.
-They were dismissed in quick succession after making 82 (off 81 balls) and 47 (off 57 balls) respectively.
+They were dismissed in 24th and 32nd over after scoring 82 (off 81 balls) and 47 (off 57 balls) respectively.
 Following that, India began to lose wickets at regular intervals.
 Except for Yuvraj Singh (24) and Dinesh Mongia (12), the rest of the players were out for single-digit scores.
-India were bowled out for 234 runs in 39.2 overs when Zaheer Khan was dismissed by McGrath.
-Australia won the match by 125 runs, the largest margin of victory by runs in a World Cup final.
+India were bowled out for 234 after 39.2 overs.
+Australia won the match by 125 runs.
 It was their second successive World Cup trophy and their third overall.
 Ponting was declared the Man of the match for his 140 not out.